SeqGeq Basic Tutorial (SeqGeq v1.6.0)

 Dimensionality reduction is an invaluable tool for analyzing high parameter data-sets.
 In various ways it allows researchers to visualize high dimensional data within a smaller number of parameters while maintaining a high degree of variability and separation between distinct cell populations.

-The simplest of dimensionality reduction techniques available in SeqGeq is the machine learning algorithm for Principal Component Analysis (PCA).
+The simplest form of dimensionality reduction available in SeqGeq is the machine learning algorithm for Principal Component Analysis (PCA).
 This is also typically the first dimensionality reduction technique applied to a sparse data-set for further downstream analysis after quality control.

 To run PCA, select a population of interest, click on the Dimensionality Reduction button within the Analyze tab in SeqGeq’s workspace, and choose PCA: